 To equip startups with an understanding of what it takes to make it in the employer market, we interviewed our portfolio companies alongside a group of experts who represent the investor and health benefits consultant perspectives.
 Here’s what we learned—and how a few Rock Health portfolio companies are providing meaningful value to employers and employees.

 Early winners are beginning to emerge among startups selling digital health services to employers.
 As this sector matures, both consolidation and curation of existing solutions are likely to shape the market.

 Consolidation through M&A is already a trend.
-As we’ve said elsewhere: digital health companies are the most prolific group of acquirers of other digital health companies, signalling a potential ongoing trend towards consolidation in coming years.
+As we’ve said elsewhere: digital health companies are the most prolific group of acquirers of other digital health companies, signaling a potential ongoing trend towards consolidation in coming years.
 Meanwhile, curation of solutions—by which we mean meaningful endorsements and choice-narrowing mechanisms that favor certain companies in relation to others—will be driven by three emerging themes we heard on expert calls:

 - The emergence of (and preference for) platform solutions

 - Brokers broadening their expertise to consult on digital health services